Skip to article frontmatterSkip to article content

 Its formulation fits well into the domain description language UFL.

 The project aims to demonstrate the usage of third medium contact formulations within FEniCS and (possibly) applying it other use cases, such as optimisation problems.
-It given the opportunity to understand a modern research topic and to get involved with modern, coding practices.
+It gives the opportunity to understand a modern research topic and to get involved with modern, coding practices.

 📝 Your project idea